 Our society has conditioned us to believe that money and status is a reflection of how important we are.
 But you can tell more about a person by looking in his heart than you can in his wallet.
 I know now that people can be wealthy in more than just money and these are the people I prefer to be around, they nourish my soul and lighten my heart.

 It is Possible for a Poor Person to Live a Rich Life

 It is possible for a poor person to live a rich life and it is equally possible for rich people to live a life void of all that matters and, therefore, be unhappy.
-It is also true that having lots of money enables us to do many good things with it, if only more of the richest people in today word felt that way.
-Whilst money can make the outside beautiful (buying clothes, makeup, plastic surgery etc) but it cannot change what is in the heart.
+It is also true that having lots of money enables us to do many good things with it if only more of the richest people in today word felt that way.
+While money can make the outside beautiful (buying clothes, makeup, plastic surgery, etc.) but it cannot change what is in the heart.

 I’ve learned How to be Wealthy, Even When My Wallet is Empty

 My external pursuit for happiness left me empty handed and burned out.
 I did not find it in the status, financial wealth, material possessions.
 I have learned that happiness resides within and is much more about who we are than what we have.
-The best things in life are not really things at all and I’ve learned to appreciate all the conditions that already exist for happiness, if only we’re not too busy chasing the never ending pursuit in the other direction.
+The best things in life are not things at all, and I’ve learned to appreciate all the conditions that already exist for happiness if only we’re not too busy chasing the never ending pursuit in the other direction.

-I’m grateful for all I have, I find happiness in seeing a beautiful sunset, laughing with friends, walks on the beach and watching my young nephew play.
-When you have less, life becomes simpler and for me this has put into perspective the things I really value in my life; my health, the opportunity to do yoga daily, connecting with nature, spending time with my family
+I’m grateful for all I have; I find happiness in seeing a beautiful sunset, laughing with friends, walks on the beach and watching my young nephew play.
+When you have less, life becomes simpler, and for me this has put into perspective the things I value in my life; my health, the opportunity to do yoga daily, connecting with nature, spending time with my family

-I spend time every day being grateful for the little things, much independent of money; the air we breathe, fresh water, my family.
+I spend time every day being grateful for the little things, many independents of money; the air we breathe, fresh water, my family.
 I have learned how to be wealthy, even when my wallet is empty.